 Because the pandemic evolves quickly, we recommend talking to a Colombian local who can share their firsthand experience.

 Regardless of where you’re traveling, it’s always a good idea to make sure your vaccinations are up to date.
-As an American, it’s very likely that you already have all of the vaccinations you need to visit Colombia!
-If you want to air on the cautious side, however, you can always go ahead and get routine typhoid and hepatitis A vaccines (if you don’t already have them)—although the CDC only recommends this for certain travelers.
+The COVID-19 vaccine is recommended for all travelers.
+But if you’ve had your covid shots, you probably don’t need any other jabs.
+If you want to air on the cautious side, however, you can also get typhoid and hepatitis A vaccines (if you don’t already have them)—although the CDC only recommends this for certain travelers.